vincentdavis/vpower/README.md

 ## Running on Windows

 * Download the [standalone executable](https://github.com/oldnapalm/vpower/releases/latest)
-  * The bot version is for testing purposes, you can set the power value in a slider
-  * The HR version broadcasts power based on heart rate, set the values in the file [zones.csv](https://github.com/oldnapalm/vpower/blob/master/zones.csv)
-  * The row version supports the Concept2 Rowing Ergometer (uses [PyRow](https://github.com/wemakewaves/PyRow))
 * Configure speed sensor, power calculator and wheel circumference in **vpower.cfg**
   * You can leave `speed_sensor_id` as zero if there's only one sensor around
   * If using `LinearInterpolationPowerCalculator` set speed and power values in the file [curve.csv](https://github.com/oldnapalm/vpower/blob/master/curve.csv)